meet-bit/fullstackinterview/README.md

-title: TAO Wallet Extension
+TAO Wallet Extension
 description: A lightweight Chrome extension for managing a Bittensor (TAO) wallet.
 sections:
   - heading: 🧪 Full-Stack Coding Challenge: Chrome TAO Wallet Extension
     content: Design and implement a Chrome extension that serves as a lightweight Bittensor (TAO) wallet.
 The extension should provide a user-friendly interface for managing a Bittensor wallet.

-  - heading: ✅ Core Features
+  -  ✅ Core Features
     items:
       - Basic Wallet Management:
           - Create a simple UI (`popup.html`) with a clean, modern design